Takazudo/jQuery.LazyJaxDavis/demos/applied/_posts/2012-01-08-theLazyDog.md

 ### Make url routings for POST receivers

-If you handle with jQuery.LazyJaxDavis, you need to make url routings for POST receiver pages like below.
+If you handle form POST with jQuery.LazyJaxDavis, you need to make url routings for POST receiver pages like below.

 {% highlight javascript %}
 $.LazyJaxDavis({